European Digital Identity (e-ID)

 For citizens to be able to trust an internet identification system, the plans need to be redesigned in the following way:

-- no unique personal identification number shall be assigned
+- no unique personal identification number shall be mandatory

 - citizens’ data should be stored decentrally on their own devices, not in central databases